markc/alsa/lib/md/User:Markc.md

 # User:Markc

+#### 2013-08-29 - Finally almost back on track

+_[Mark Constable]:_ ... after 4 year of total neglect!
+Still a lot of work to go through all pages and make sure they render in Markdown correctly and also remove ancient text and some pages.
+Something I notice that is still missing are many dozens of good quality FAQ pages so I will make an effort to resurect the old MySQL database at some point and see if I pull them out.

+Managing this site via Github is definitely "the way to go".
+The little EDIT link at the bottom goes straight to the online Github editer page so I don't even have to deal with the git program to deal with this site.
+Anyone with a Github account is also welcome to become a team member so those EDIT links can work for you too.

 #### 2009-04-24 - Two alsa wikis?

 _[Qubodup]:_ Hi, Is somewhere explained why this and the 'official' wiki co-exist?